 I know there are many more ingredients that are used in Khmer cuisine.
 In fact, as you can imagine, the list is endless.
 Herbs and spices like mint, star anise, neem, cilantro, kaffir lime, shallots, fingerroot, cardamom and black/green/chili peppers are all important to Khmer cooking.

 The same goes for tamarind, coconut, palm sugar, red ants and the list goes on.
 So many herbs, spices and ingredients that are used for distinctive flavoring.
-It is however, my opinion, and my opinion alone, that the above list contains the most significant “7 ingredients that define Khmer cuisine” and not a 100 ingredients list…bummer.
+It is however, a “7 ingredients that define Khmer cuisine” and not a 100 ingredients list…bummer.

 Which South East Asian cuisine do you prefer?
 Let us know in the comments below.